B00m3r0302/BlueLedger/SSL_Stripping_Lab_Guide.md

 ## Overview
 This lab demonstrates SSL downgrade attacks using SSL stripping techniques.
 The goal is to intercept HTTPS traffic and capture credentials transmitted in plaintext for security research and defense training.

+## ⚠️ IMPORTANT: Network Requirements
+- **Attacker and victim MUST be on the same network segment**
+- **Test with a dedicated victim machine or VM - NOT the same machine**
+- **Disable any VPN or complex network setups during testing**

 ## Prerequisites
 - Linux system with network access
 - Bettercap installed